90s Alternative Music: Grunge, Bands, Songs, Albums & MTV

-Quick Answer: What Was 90s Alternative & Grunge?
+What Was 90s Alternative Music?

 If radio made 90s alternative audible, MTV and movie soundtracks made it feel like a whole cursed little world.
 Videos burned songs into your brain.
 Soundtracks turned movies into mixtapes with better lighting.
 And suddenly one weird clip or one soundtrack CD could drag you into a completely different lane before you even found the skip button.